 The following is a guest post from Erin DePew.
 Erin is a web developer and graphic designer who happens to love shoes almost as much as “hackathons.”
-Her blog, Pixel Perfect, is dedicated to musings on minimalism, client-side scripting, and the pursuit of the perfect pumps.
+She also enjoys musing on minimalism, client-side scripting, and the pursuit of the perfect pumps.

 If you have an idea for a guest post on “Recovering Shopaholic,” please connect with me to share your thoughts.